solspace/ee-freeform/documentation/common-issues.md

 ## Composer not loading correctly <a href="#composer-issues" id="composer-issues" class="docs-anchor">#</a>

-If the Composer interface inside the Freeform Next control panel is not loading correctly, it's very likely to do with the Freeform Next **themes** folder missing / being old / being corrupt.
+If the Composer interface inside the Freeform control panel is not loading correctly, it's very likely to do with the Freeform **themes** folder missing / being old / being corrupt.
 Remove the **freeform_next** themes folder and try uploading it again.

 ## Data not sending to API integrations <a href="#api-integration-issues" id="api-integration-issues" class="docs-anchor">#</a>